The Downward Spiral: Writing and recording

 While I was working on The Downward Spiral, I was living in the house where Sharon Tate was killed.
 Then one day I met her sister [Patti Tate].
 It was a random thing, just a brief encounter.
 And she said: 'Are you exploiting my sister's death by living in her house?'
 For the first time, the whole thing kind of slapped me in the face.
 I said, 'No, it's just sort of my own interest in American folklore.
 I'm in this place where a weird part of history occurred.'
 I guess it never really struck me before, but it did then.
 She lost her sister from a senseless, ignorant situation that I don't want to support.
 When she was talking to me, I realized for the first time, 'What if it was my sister?'
 I thought, 'Fuck Charlie Manson.'
 I went home and cried that night.
 It made me see there's another side to things, you know?

 The British producer and engineer Flood, who previously engineered and co-produced Nine Inch Nails' debut album Pretty Hate Machine and Broken, was brought back to co-produce The Downward Spiral; although it would be his last collaboration with Nine Inch Nails due to creative differences.
-For instance, a "very dangerously self-destructive" yet humorous short song written for the album, "Just Do It", was not included in the final version, criticized by Flood who said that Reznor had "gone too far."
+For instance, a "very dangerously self-destructive" yet humorous short song written for the album, "Just Do It", was not included on the final version, criticized by Flood who said that Reznor had "gone too far".
 After the album's recording, Reznor moved out and the house was demolished shortly thereafter.
 "Hurt" was the last song written for the album, with both "Hurt" and "Big Man With A Gun" recorded as "an afterthought" at A&M Studios.
 The Downward Spiral entered its mixing and mastering processes, done at the Record Plant and A&M Studios with Alan Moulder, who subsequently took on more extensive production duties for future album releases.